This content may contain material that is confronting and disturbing, and may cause sadness or distress.

 SOCIT investigators focus on the wellbeing of the victim and safety of the community as their first priority.
 A primary investigator handles the investigation, providing the victim with a main point of contact within Victoria Police.
 They ensure the victim is linked to support agencies that offer ongoing specialist support, and keep the victim informed of the progress of the investigation.

-Victoria Police has improved how its services are described and communicated to victims by amending the .
+Victoria Police has improved how its services are described and communicated to victims by amending the Reporting Sexual Offences to Police .
 This booklet is provided to victims of sexual offences to explain what they can expect from police, the investigation process and the options that are available to help them consider their decision to report.
-Victoria Police has also amended the service standards provided to victims in the .
+Victoria Police has also amended the service standards provided to victims in the Victim’s Guide to Support Services and the Criminal Justice .

 Victoria Police is updating relevant policies and procedures where necessary to align with the recommendations from the Royal Commission.
 All relevant training packages are being reviewed to ensure institutional child sexual abuse, in addition to sexual offences and child abuse more broadly, is captured.